Regular boundary points and the Dirichlet problem for elliptic equations in double divergence form

 The operator $L^*$ is the formal adjoint of the second-order elliptic operator $L$ in non-divergence form, given by

+Thus the study of equations in double divergence form is naturally complementary to the study of equations in non-divergence form.
+This is in sharp contrast with the divergence form setting: the formal adjoint of a divergence form operator is again of divergence form, whereas the formal adjoint of a non-divergence form operator is, in general, of double divergence form.
+Hence the adjoint theory of non-divergence form equations leads outside the original class of operators, and it is precisely here that the parallel between divergence form and non-divergence form equations breaks down.

-Operators of the form \eqref{main_eqn_adjoint}, commonly referred to as being in double divergence form, arise naturally in various areas of analysis and mathematical physics.
-A notable example is the stationary Fokker-Planck-Kolmogorov equation, which describes the steady-state distribution of diffusion processes.
+Such operators arise naturally in various areas of analysis and mathematical physics.
+A notable example is the stationary Fokker--Planck--Kolmogorov equation, which describes the steady-state distribution of diffusion processes.
 For a comprehensive treatment of such equations, we refer the reader to \cite{BKRS2015}.